YBushi/SEP-Assingment1/README.md

 ![Polar coverage after](/Luis-images/polar-test-result.png)

 ###### Results:
-The coverage went to 0 to 100% because no test was created for it.
+The coverage went to 0 to 100% because no test was created for it and branch is the invisble else, which is why it goes up to 100%

 ###### Test 2 Equals for FitBit